Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Assumptions and notation

-When we say that a process is a martingale we imply a martingale with respect to its natural filtration.
+When we say that a process is a martingale we mean a martingale with respect to its natural filtration.
 The notation for the conditional expectation of a stochastic process $X_t$ at time $t_0< t$ with respect to $\mathcal F_{t_0}$ is $\e_{t_0}[\, \cdot \,]$.
-When the distribution of a process $X_t$ depends on other state variables $x_t$ (as in the case of a Markov process) those are implicitly understood to be given at time $t_0$ by $x_{t_0}$.
-If $X_t$ is a process admitting conditional laws, the space of the integrable functions in the $t_0$-conditional distribution of $X_t$ at time $t_0<t$ is indicated $ L^1_{t_0}(X_t)$.
-The notation for the bilateral Laplace transform of the distribution of $X_t$ conditional at $t_0 <t$ is:
+When the distribution of a process $X_t$ depends on other state variables $x_t$ (as in the case of a Markov process) the latter are implicitly understood to be given at time $t_0$ by $x_{t_0}$.
+If $X_t$ is a process admitting conditional laws, the space of the integrable functions in the $t_0$-conditional distribution of $X_t$ at time $t_0<t$ is indicated by $L^1_{t_0}(X_t)$.
+The notation for the bilateral Laplace transform of the distribution of $X_t$ conditional on $t_0 <t$ is:

-where for brevity we drop the dependence on $t$ and $t_0$ in the left hand side.
-The process of the left limits of $X_t$ is indicated $X_{t^-}$.
+where for brevity we drop the dependence on $t$ and $t_0$ on the left hand side.
+The stochastic process of the left limits of $X_t$ is indicated $X_{t^-}$.
 The symbol $\Delta X_t$ stands for the difference $X_{t}-X_{t^-}$ or $X_t-X_{t_0}$ for some prior time $ t_0< t$.
-Equalities are always understood to hold modulo almost-sure equivalence.
+Equalities are always understood to hold modulo almost sure equivalence.